Eyevinn/mp4ff/README.md

 parsedMp4, err = mp4.DecodeFile(ifd, mp4.WithDecodeMode(mp4.DecModeLazyMdat))
 ```

-In this case, the media data of the `mdat` box will not be read, but only its size is being set.
+In this case, the media data of the `mdat` box will not be read, but only its size is being saved.
 To read or copy the actual data corresponding to a sample, one must calculate the
 corresponding byte range and either call